29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 Playa Tecolote

 This one is very close to Balandra but on the right side of the road.
-The beach is great but not sandy and it’s normally noisy and busy.
+The beach is great, but in the weekend it’s crazy busy.
+If you go on week days it’s amazing.

-The beautiful view of the turquoise sea is interrupted by a sort of shacks where people gather and drink finding shades from the sun.
+The beautiful view of the turquoise sea is interrupted by a sort of shacks where people gather and drink, finding shade from the sun.

 You can also read about the most amazing beaches in La Paz on my Mexico blog.